ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

     - Although `ante la` is used more often than `anu la`.
 - But
     - `taso` (as a conjunction) is used at the beginning of sentences and nowhere else.
-    - To express things like "anything but..." and "except", structures like *'ale en ona ala'* (everything and not it) could be used.
+    - To express things like "anything but..." and "except", structures like *"ale en ona ala"* (everything and not it) could be used.

 > mi en sina li tawa. | You and I are walking.
 > soweli suwi pi suli en laso li musi. | The large and blue cats are playing.